 How Long Will My Iridium Spark Plugs Last?

-A traditional iridium plug such as a Denso IK20 or NGK ZFR6FIX-11 both have iridium center electrodes, however the ground electrodes are a traditional nickel construction.
+Traditional Single Iridium Plugs Denso's Iridium Power and NGK's Iridium IX series have iridium fine-wire center electrodes with tranditional nickel ground electrodes.
 The ground electrode will wear out first.
-Typically we have found you can expect 50-80k miles on an iridium plug.
+Typically we have found you can expect 50-80k miles on a traditional iridium plug.
 But plug manufacturers have to temper their projections as driving conditions and motor modifications differ.
 Additionally, because gradual wear will "round-off" firing points over time, the concentrated firing power and voltage requirement benefits will be reduced.
 Therefore, NGK gives them a life expectancy of 40-50k miles and Denso assigns a recommended replacement interval of 30k miles.